-- The EMIF is used for asynchronous memory accesses in Extended Wait mode. - There is a potential for a time-out error to occur, that is, the asynchronous memory will not de-assert the WAIT input. - If asynchronous memory read with time-out error is followed by an MMR read.
+- The EMIF is used for asynchronous memory accesses in Extended Wait mode. ٠ - There is a potential for a time-out error to occur, i.e., the asynchronous memory will not de-assert the WAIT input. - If asynchronous memory read with time-out error is followed by an MMR read. •